The Secret Song

 “Well, I knew I recognized you from somewhere.
 I did.
 Glad to make your formal acquaintance, from one child of God to another.”

 The man extended his lifeless right hand to shake.
 Shelley recoiled a little.
 The man looked down and scowled.
 “Oh, don’t mind that now.
 The right hand got taken off when I was 17 years old, over at the Precious Eternity plant, you know, the collectable plate factory, just before it shut down.
 Fooling around when I shoulda been watching what I was doing.
-A whole palette of Tin Man and Scarecrow plates from the Wizard of Oz fell right on it.
+A whole pallet of Tin Man and Scarecrow plates from the Wizard of Oz fell right on it.
 Bam.
 Just like that.
 Lopped off.
 I went from being right-handed to left-handed in a blink of an eye.”

 “I’m so sorry.”